anoma/nspec/docs/arch/node/engines/verification_behaviour.juvix.md

 This action argument contains the address and mailbox ID of where the response message should be sent.

+???+ quote "Argument description"

     `whoAsked`:
     : The engine ID of the requester.

     `mailbox`:
     : The mailbox ID where the response should be sent.

 ### `VerificationActionArgument`